tivanov/nestjs-angular-starter/ReadMe.md

 ### Config

-App config is in the `config` folder as a javascript object.
+Backend config is in the `config` folder as a javascript object.

 ## Frontend